pratyayganguli/backend/golang/concurrency/Concurrency.md

 mx.Unlock()
 ```
 A mutex has less overhead than channels in Golang.
 It is used in critical scenarios where shared access needs to be synchronized.

+#### Mutex and Channels: When to use what?
+A mutex is supposed to protect access for shared memory, where as channels are used for communication message passing.
+They both operate in different scope catering different business requirement.

+**Mutex-** Mutex can be used when the write contention is more then read operations.

+- It helps in attaining a single lock.
+- It is more simple to implement.

+**RWMutex-** When you need to implement dual lock both on read and write modes, use RWmutex.

+- Ideal for scenarios where you have more read contention.
+- You can put lock on read opeations.
+- A bit complex to implement.

+**TryLock and TryRLock-** They are non-blocking versions of **Lock()** and **RLock()**.
+They return false if the lock is not successful.

+*Classic Scenario for Deadlock-* If you forget to unlock a mutex, the hold will be eternal.
+Thus, resulting in dead lock.

+*Unlocking the same mutex twice-* If you unlock the same mutex twice a panic will be thrown.